 Every student at the University is a member of the Edinburgh University Students' Association (EUSA), an organisation built around supporting students.

-EUSA supports more than 260 student societies and clubs, from the Aberdeen FC Supporters Club to the Zoological Society.
+The Students' Association supports more than 290 student societies and clubs, from the Aberdeen FC Supporters Club to the Harry Potter and Zoological Societies.

 It also promotes opportunities with local charities through its volunteering center.